salewsky/Plan-Merging/plans/README.md

 # Plans

 The plan files look like this:
-planNR.lp
+planNr_SubNr.lp

-NR indicates to which instance the plan belongs.
+Nr indicates which instance the plan belongs to.
+SubNr indicates which robot the plan belong to.
+If there is no SubNr the plan is the merged plan for the whole instance.